IDEMIA: Identification

 This represents the company's historical core business.
 It develops the latest technologies in the field of biometrics.

 The facial recognition technologies proposed by IDEMIA allow for smooth passage through the airport or stadium entrances and are also used to spot people banned from the stadium, identify fugitives in crowds or check the identity of people entering reserved areas.
 The company has many references in the police field or in the civil field: United States, United Arab Emirates, Albania, or India with the Aadhaar project whose objective is to provide a unique 12-digit number to each Indian citizen after enrolment of their biometric data (iris, fingerprints, portrait for 1.3 billion people) allowing these citizens to open a bank account, access microcredit or receive social benefits.

 IDEMIA produced 3 billion identity documents (passports, identity cards, driving licences, etc.) worldwide in 2020.

-On the market of states and government services, IDEMIA participates in particular in the efforts of the United Nations Organisation to give everyone an identity by 2030 (in Africa or India, more than 1.1 billion people still do not have a legal existence).

 Border Management

 Morpho was a specialist in airport border solutions, these solutions are now carried by IDEMIA.
 Based on biometrics (fingerprints, facial recognition or iris recognition), the company offers semi-automated or automated solutions that enable a person's biometrics to be associated with that of his or her identity document, such as the ID2Travel solution.

 Singapore's Changi Airport has implemented biometric services provided by IDEMIA to identify and authenticate travelers as they pass through Terminals 3 and 4 of the airport.
 In Singapore, these services also equip Seletar airport and are also being adapted for other markets in the Asia-Pacific region.